QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for WERN (-14.71%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+The EPS growth for this quarter relative to the same quarter a year earlier for WERN (60.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
 Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
 This is considered extremely upbeat, hence WERN passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 WERN's annual earnings growth rate over the past five years of 11.62% fails this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 WERN, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.10, 1.40, 1.40, 1.18, 1.36, fails this criterion, as earnings dipped.
 This is unacceptable to the methodology.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [PASS]

 This methodology looks favorably at companies whose earnings in the latest 2 quarters begin spurting 25% more than the typical earnings growth rate.
 For instance, companies whose earnings were growing 15%, but began jumping 40% in the latest few quarters, are considered highly attractive.
 WERN, who has seen earnings growth of 50.0% from Q6 to Q2 and 60.0% from Q5 to Q1, far surpasses its typical earnings growth rate of 11.6%.
 WERN's earnings growth is highly admirable.